When will Lewis Hamilton next drive for Ferrari ahead of 2025 F1 season?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Lewis Hamilton is set to test a Ferrari once more this week – again in Barcelona – as he continues his acclimatisation in scarlet red.
+Lewis Hamilton is set to test this year’s Ferrari car next week at the team’s F1 season launch event – as he continues his acclimatisation in scarlet red.

-The seven-time F1 world champion, 40, received a rapturous reception in Maranello two weeks ago, as his two-year contract at Ferrari began.
+The seven-time F1 world champion, 40, received a rapturous reception in Maranello last month, as his two-year contract at Ferrari began.
 Hamilton received a tour of Ferrari HQ, drove the 2023 SF-23 car around the team’s in-house Fiorano circuit and greeted thousands of fans watching on in the industrial Italian town.
 Hamilton completed 30 laps of the Fiorano circuit, clocking up 89km of driving, as he looked to dial in with the car’s handling and characteristics.

-The Brit, who spent 12 years and won six world championships at Mercedes, also took part in a behind-closed-doors test for Ferrari last week in Barcelona at the Circuit de Barcelona-Catalunya – home of the Spanish Grand Prix.
+The Brit, who spent 12 years and won six world championships at Mercedes, also took part in a behind-closed-doors test for Ferrari in Barcelona at the Circuit de Barcelona-Catalunya – home of the Spanish Grand Prix – and a Pirelli tyre test at the same circuit last week.

-Ferrari booked out the 4.6km circuit for three days, from Tuesday-Thursday, and had to alter plans after Hamilton crashed the 2023 SF-23 car on Wednesday.
-The 40-year-old was said to be “absolutely fine” after the incident.

 Hamilton is also expected to be present for the 10-team season launch, F1 75 Live, at the O2 Arena in London on Tuesday 18 February.
 Ferrari officially launch their 2025 car a day later, on Wednesday 19 February.